canjs/can-connect-ndjson/docs/can-connect-ndjson.md

 ```

 #### 2. Define the required behaviors.
-These four behaviors are the minumum required behaviors if you choose to use `DefineMap`s and `DefineList`s for your model layer. `Can-connect` is flexible and can be used with any array-like constructor.//TODO CHECK THIS
+These four behaviors are the minumum required behaviors if you choose to use [can-define/map/map `DefineMap`]s and
+[can-define/list/list `DefineList`]s for your model layer. `can-connect` is flexible and can be used with any
+array-like type.

 ```js
 const ndjsonStream = require("can-connect-ndjson");